VA loans are the greatest benefit offered to Veterans.

-Private lenders (including banks, credit unions, savings and loans institutions, and mortgage companies) provide VA home loans, while the Department of Veterans Affairs guarantees a percentage of these loans on the basis that the VA-approved private lenders abide by VA mortgage policies.
+Private lenders (including banks, credit unions, savings and loan institutions, and mortgage companies) provide VA home loans.
+At the same time, the Department of Veterans Affairs guarantees a percentage of these loans on the basis that the VA-approved private lenders abide by VA mortgage policies.

 Therefore, any VA-approved private lender offering a VA streamline refi mortgage would be willing and able to refinance your VA loan.
 It is often a good idea to check out other VA private lenders to compare offers.